louis-hildebrand/COMP250-A3-Tester/README.md

 Drag your .java files from the assignment into the default package.

 Regularly update the tester (pull the repository).
 Your assignment files will be ignored.

+## Using the DecisionTreeVisualizer

+At the top of every FillDTNode test in Tester.java you'll find two booleans: verbose and force (which should both be false by default).
+If verbose is set to true and that test fails, the DecisionTreeVisualizer will be launched and the main tester will pause.
+If both verbose and force are set to true, the visualizer will be launched even if the test passes.

+By default, the tree is trimmed to a certain maximum height.
+If you wish to see the entire tree, you can open DecisionTreeVisualizer.java, comment out line 32, and uncomment line 33.
+Note that this will make the tree hard to read in many cases.